Limits of Absoluteness of Observed Events in Timelike Scenarios: A No-Go Theorem: Causal Time-Symmetric Friendliness inequality from relaxed assumptions: Proof of Theorem

 where the quantities on the right-hand side are again operational marginals defined for the time-reversed experiment.
-Note that, every object that appears in the algebra above (namely, the factors in $q$ and the equalities given by \textbf{ATS}) is either an operational marginal (e.g. $(p(c,d | x,y)$) or an operational conditional (e.g. $p(a|x,c)$, $p(b|y,c,d)$), all assumed to exist by \textbf{OPEM}.
+Note that, every object that appears in the algebra above (namely, the factors in $q$ and the equalities given by \textbf{Axiological Time Symmetry}) is either an operational marginal (e.g. $(p(c,d | x,y)$) or an operational conditional (e.g. $p(a|x,c)$, $p(b|y,c,d)$), all assumed to exist by \textbf{Operational Pseudo Event Mediation}.
 We never invoked any property that would require these to be derived from the same pre-existing global Kolmogorovian probability distribution; rather we constructed $q$ from the operational probabilities.
 Equating Eqs.~\eqref{eq:q_def} and~\eqref{eq:q_alt2} gives